idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ![alt text][member data]

 ### Construction stages
-In this tab it is necessary to set each times of construction stages to calculate creep, loses in tendons etc. It is very important to set time of prestressing for prestressed members.
+In this tab, it is necessary to set each time of construction stages to calculate creep, loses in tendons etc. It is very important to set time of prestressing for prestressed members.
 ```csharp
 memberData.TimeAxis = new TimeAxis();